stevemer/myexample/README.md

 this is an example

-This is maxim's code
+This is STEVE'S code

 it is the best

-much better than Steve's
+much better than ANYONE's

+so there